renefreichel/personality_prediction/README.md

 # personality_prediction

-Various projects that stem from Kaggle competitions.
-For instance, one fun project on predicting personality (big 5 scores) from YouTube vlogs (transcripts) using a wide range of features.
+Various projects that stem from Kaggle competitions that I participated in.